simoore/lwip-server/README.md

 make
 ```

+## Notes

 * Add ARM GCC toolchain bin to the path in ~/.bash_profile
 * Variables defined in linker script should be referred to as value types, the convention is char, and then referenced
     to get there memory address. <https://sourceware.org/binutils/docs/ld/Source-Code-Reference.html>
-* main in the startup script needs to be called via assembly because the compiler does not allow direct calls to main
+* `main` in the startup script needs to be called via assembly because the compiler does not allow direct calls to main
     in cpp.
+* IP Address 192.168.x.x have been assigned for private networks and is used in this project.

+## Network Troubleshooting

+* `arp -a` lists all devices found on the network your machine is connected to.
+* `ipconfig /all` on windows will show the IP address and MAC address associated with a network interface along with
+    some other details.

+## LwIP Debugging

+* When debugging LwIP, `ethernet_input` displays when a packet, the source and destination MAC address, and the payload
+    type.
+Payload types (https://en.wikipedia.org/wiki/EtherType) are for example 0x800 for IPv4 and ARP for 0x806.
+* MAC address ff:ff:ff:ff:ff:ff is a broadcast.
+* Don't use cacheing for the ethernet DMA buffers.
+You can use the address of LwIP's heap from lwipopts.h in the
+    configuration of the MPU.

 ## Using `objdump`